brandonjew/brandonjew.github.io/about.md

 My research is at the interesection of biology, statistics, and computer science.
-Right now, I'm developing methods to better understand the role of genetics in disease from large-scale multi-omics sequencing data.
+Right now, I'm developing methods to better understand the role of genetics in disease from large-scale multiomics sequencing data.

 [google scholar](https://scholar.google.com/citations?user=yF4ue3kAAAAJ&hl=en)